Below is the parent manual in it's entirety. You may also view as a PDF for offline viewing and printing.

 Musical instrument rentals, exchanges, or rent to own instruments (a basic / student model only may be purchased).

 Home and office equipment: fax machines, copiers, phones, dictation equipment, TV's, DVD and VCR players, power tools (it is assumed that the student's home is equipped with basic home and office supplies).

 Heavy duty staplers, hole punches, binding machines or Silhouette cutters

 Kitchen equipment: popcorn poppers, trays, plates, utensils of any kind (it is assumed that the student's home is equipped with basic kitchen supplies).

 Yard equipment: grass watering kits, garden ponds, swimming pools, greenhouses, planter boxes, rakes, shovel, hoe, gloves, pruners, lawn mower, etc.

 Religious materials of any type including: books, magazines, DVDs, CD-ROMS, CDs, videos, cassette tapes, posters, etc.

-Anything that must be installed permanently at a home in order to be used, or anything that will be too large or heavy for an ES to transport after it is put together (if it cannot be torn back down and be usable again).
+Anything that must be installed permanently at a home in order to be used, or anything that will be too large or heavy for an ES to lift or transport after it is put together (if it cannot be torn back down and be usable again).